manesl/morse-code-interpreter-and-synthesizer/README.md

 Files:

-main.c: This file consists of two paths/sections: 1) text to morse 2) morse to text.
+* main.c: This file consists of two paths/sections: 1) text to morse 2) morse to text.
 We used a single switch, atmega32, and speaker for the main operation.
 Additional buttons for making it a little user-friendly.

+* A video file consist of first part text to morse sound, when we press buttons on the keypad to hear the sounds.
+This can serve as a training mode for the disabled.
+The second part is morse to text, with single press of the button, we can ouput text on the LCD screen.